Fergus-OH/lightning-Helmholtz-solver/README.md

 ## Usage

-`U = helmholtz(wavenum, P, g)` solves the Helmholtz equation with Dirichlet boundary data on the simply-connected region Omega bounded by `P`, which may be a polygon or circular polygon.
+`U = helmholtz(wavenum, P, g)` solves the Helmholtz equation with Dirichlet boundary data on the simply-connected region $\Omega$ bounded by `P`, which may be a polygon or circular polygon.

 ### Required